game-by-virtuals/game-node/plugins/elfaAiPlugin/README.md

 ### Creating a Worker

-Create a worker with the necessary Twitter credentials:
+Create a worker with the necessary Elfa AI credentials:

 ```typescript
 const elfaAiPlugin = new ElfaAiPlugin({